 The paper addresses a wide range of crime-related topics from a sociological viewpoint.
 We will problematise "crime" as a social phenomenon and interrogate social meanings attributed to criminal activity.
 The paper will familiarise students with historical and current debates related to crime and deviance and introduce them to research in criminology in both global and local contexts.
-The paper will also take into account a range of themes related to popular protest, collective resistance and social transformation.
 With particular reference to the Sociology programme at the University of Otago, this paper serves as a useful primer for many of the papers that are offered at the 200- and 300-levels.

 |Paper title||Crime, Deviance and Social Transformation|